-The Company is a wholly owned subsidiary of Lloyds Banking Group, forming part of its Insurance and Wealth Division.
+The Company is a wholly owned subsidiary of Lloyds Banking Group, forming part of its Insurance, Pensions & Investments division.
 As a wholly owned subsidiary the Board ensures that the strategy, priorities, processes and practices of the Company are aligned where appropriate to those of Lloyds Banking Group, ensuring that its interests as the Company's shareholder are duly acknowledged.
-Further information in respect of the relationship of Lloyds Banking Group with its shareholders is included in the Strategic Report within the Lloyds Banking Group Annual Report and Accounts for 2021, available on the Lloyds Banking Group website.
+Further information in respect of the relationship of Lloyds Banking Group with its shareholders is included in the Strategic Report within the Lloyds Banking Group Annual Report and Accounts for 2022.